TeamWork28/TeamWork28/README.md

 Here are some cool projects I’m working on:

-- 🔹 **shopping_mArt** – App with frontend, backend and NoSQL, along with DevOps code
+- 🔹 **ride-share-platform** – App with Node.js, Python, MySQL and MongoDB along with DevOps code
 - 🔹 **Linux_For_Developer** – Exploring Jenkins, CI/CD (Sample test files)
 - 🔹 **Webpage-for-Cloud-Deployment** – Hosted using AWS (Amazon Web Service)